Ratings98

 Average rating4.1

-In this new thriller from the author of The Escape Room, a podcast host covering a controversial trial in a small town becomes obsessed with a brutal crime that took place there years before.
-After the first season of her true crime podcast became an overnight sensation and set an innocent man free, Rachel Krall is now a household name—and the last hope for thousands of people seeking justice.
+“A blistering plot and crisp writing make The Night Swim an unputdownable read.” –Sarah Pekkanen, bestselling author of The Wife Between Us In The Night Swim, a new thriller from Megan Goldin, author of the “gripping and unforgettable” (Harlan Coben) The Escape Room, a true crime podcast host covering a controversial trial finds herself drawn deep into a small town’s dark past and a brutal crime that took place there years before.
+Ever since her true-crime podcast became an overnight sensation and set an innocent man free, Rachel Krall has become a household name—and the last hope for people seeking justice.
 But she’s used to being recognized for her voice, not her face.
 Which makes it all the more unsettling when she finds a note on her car windshield, addressed to her, begging for help.
-The small town of Neapolis is being torn apart by a devastating rape trial.
-The town’s golden boy, a swimmer destined for Olympic greatness, has been accused of raping a high school student, the beloved granddaughter of the police chief.
-Under pressure to make Season Three a success, Rachel throws herself into interviewing and investigating—but the mysterious letters keep showing up in unexpected places.
+The new season of Rachel's podcast has brought her to a small town being torn apart by a devastating rape trial.
+A local golden boy, a swimmer destined for Olympic greatness, has been accused of raping the beloved granddaughter of the police chief.
+Under pressure to make Season 3 a success, Rachel throws herself into her investigation—but the mysterious letters keep coming.
 Someone is following her, and she won’t stop until Rachel finds out what happened to her sister twenty-five years ago.
-Officially, Jenny Stills tragically drowned, but the letters insists she was murdered—and when Rachel starts asking questions, nobody seems to want to answer.
-The past and present start to collide as Rachel uncovers startling connections between the two cases that will change the course of the trial and the lives of everyone involved.
+Officially, Jenny Stills tragically drowned, but the letters insist she was murdered—and when Rachel starts asking questions, nobody in town wants to answer.
+The past and present start to collide as Rachel uncovers startling connections between the two cases—and a revelation that will change the course of the trial and the lives of everyone involved.
 Electrifying and propulsive, The Night Swim asks: What is the price of a reputation?
 Can a small town ever right the wrongs of its past?
 And what really happened to Jenny?

 Featured Series